thingsboard/thingsboard.github.io/docs/user-guide/rule-engine.md

 ## Troubleshooting and statistics

-Thingsboard keeps track of usage statistics, errors and lifecycle events for each rule and plugin.
+ThingsBoard keeps track of usage statistics, errors and lifecycle events for each rule and plugin.

 ##### Statistics

-Thingsboard collects and periodically persists usage statistics to internal database.
+ThingsBoard collects and periodically persists usage statistics to internal database.
 You can review this statistics via [Web UI](/docs/user-guide/ui/rules/) or get it using [REST API](/docs/reference/rest-api/).
 Statistics contain an amount of successfully processed messages and amount of errors during processing.

 ##### Errors

-Whenever exception or error occurs, Thingsboard persists it to the internal database.
+Whenever exception or error occurs, ThingsBoard persists it to the internal database.
 You can review this errors via [Web UI](/docs/user-guide/ui/rules/) or get it using [REST API](/docs/reference/rest-api/).
 In case of misconfiguration or critical issue with plugin, errors may happen quite frequently.
 Persisting all errors may significantly reduce performance, so you can [configure](/docs/user-guide/install/config/) how often errors are persisted.

 ##### Lifecycle events

-Whenever plugin or rule [lifecycle event](#lifecycle) happens, Thingsboard persists it to the internal database.
+Whenever plugin or rule [lifecycle event](#lifecycle) happens, ThingsBoard persists it to the internal database.
 You can observe status of the lifecycle, stack trace in case of errors, event time and server address.
 In case of misconfiguration, you can easily detect the root cause by browsing the error stack trace.